andyatkinson/dotfiles/README.md

  * OS X <a href='http://en.wikipedia.org/wiki/Defaults_(software)'>defaults</a>.
 Customize OS X.
  * gems that are used system wide, are in `gems`

 The bash directory has various bash shell scripts and configuration.
+Make sure to install the dotfiles.

+`xcode-select --install` will need to be run manually before any gem native extensions can be built, for example, the Nokogiri gem.

 ## Installation
 Clone this directory and run one or more of the following rake tasks.